Accelerators battle for compute-intensive analytics in Finance

 A Monte-Carlo simulation is used to price a portfolio of LIBOR swaptions.
 Thousands of possible future development paths for the LIBOR interest rate are simulated using normally-distributed random numbers.
 For each of these Monte-Carlo paths, the value of the swaption portfolio is computed by applying a portfolio payoff function.
 The equations for computing the LIBOR rates and payoff are given in Prof. Mike Giles’ notes.
-Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using an adjoint method.
+Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using Adjoint Algorithmic Differentiation (AD).
 This sensitivity is a Greek, called λ, and its computation is detailed in the paper Monte Carlo evaluation of sensitivities in computational finance.
 Both the final portfolio value and the λ value are obtained by computing the mean over all per-path values.
 The algorithm is illustrated in the following graph:

 The algorithm has been executed on all three platforms, in double precision, for varying numbers of paths.
 The portfolio consisted of 15 swaptions, simulated for 40 time steps.
 For reference, we’ve also included a straightforward sequential C++ implementation, running on a single core of the Sandy-Bridge CPU.
 The results are listed in the table below:

 |1 The Sandy-Bridge and Phi implementations make use of SIMD vector intrinsics.|

 |2 The MRG32K3a random generator from the cuRAND library (GPU) and MKL library (Sandy-Bridge/Phi) were used.|